-Only students who have been admitted to the College and have been selected for the radiology program may attend classes.
-Students must attend every meeting of all classes for which they register.
-To avoid being dropped from class, students must contact the instructor when they are absent and should be for emergency reasons only.
+Only students who have been admitted to the College and selected for the radiology program may attend classes.
+Students must participate in every meeting of all courses for which they register.
+Students must contact the instructor when absent to avoid being dropped from the class, and absences should be for emergency reasons only.

-In addition, the instructor will consider whether there are mitigating circumstances which may justify the absence.
+In addition, the instructor will consider whether there are mitigating circumstances that may justify the absence.
 If the instructor determines that such circumstances do not exist, the instructor may exclude a student from the class.
-Students are responsible for officially dropping a class that they stop attending.
+Students are responsible for officially dropping a course that they stop attending.

 NOTE: Any missed time (tardy, left early, absence) during your clinical education (theory) classes must be made up at your clinical site.
 Your clinical instructors will be notified.
-You must submit proof of absence (doctor's note, dentist's note, etc.).
+You must submit proof of absence. (doctor's note, dentist's note, etc.).